What Is Digital Scrapbooking? A Beginner’s Guide | aA

 Skipping the journaling

-Even three sentences — who, where, why this photo — makes a page something someone will actually read in twenty years.
+Even three sentences — who, where, why this photo — make a page something someone will actually read in twenty years.
 The words are what make it a memory.

 Not backing up your files

-The 3-2-1 rule is worth knowing from day one: three copies of your files, on two different types of media, with one stored somewhere other than your home.
-A cloud backup service and an external hard drive is the simplest version of this.
+A simple rule is worth knowing from day one — the 3-2-1 approach: three copies of your files, on two different types of media, with one stored somewhere other than your home.
+A cloud backup service and an external hard drive are the simplest versions of this.

 Where to Start with Digital Scrapbooking

-The most common stumbling block isn't the software or the supplies — it's not knowing what to do first.
+The most common stumbling block isn’t the software or the supplies — instead, it’s not knowing what to do first.
 Which photo?
 Which kit?
 Where does it go?
-All of that gets easier the moment you actually make something.
-Even if it's imperfect — especially if it's imperfect.
+Fortunately, all of that gets easier the moment you actually make something.
+Even if it’s imperfect — especially if it’s imperfect.

 Frequently Asked Questions about Digital Scrapbooking